homecls/bygroupRetimeMonthlyData/README.md

 # bygroupRetimeMonthlyData
-For every city or group, this function make sure that each year have 12 months with Matlab
+For every city or group, this function make sure that each year have 12 months in Matlab